-All members of staff are required to familiarise themselves with its content and comply with the provisions contained in it.
+All staff members are required to familiarise themselves with its content and comply with its provisions.
 Breach of this policy will be treated as a disciplinary offence which may result in disciplinary action under the College's Disciplinary Policy and Procedure up to and including summary dismissal depending on the seriousness of the breach.